Labour Leader Jeremy Corbyn has admitted to ITV News that delaying the start of Brexit next March is an option.

 Mr Corbyn said this was not something that "kept him awake at night" and he "had not noticed" if intelligence services were working against him.

-He continued: "Put it this way, what we're proposing - on a fund to invest in worker directors and their support, what we're proposing on co-operatives, would not be seen as radical in in much of Germany or Scandinavia."
+He continued: "Put it this way, what we're proposing - on a fund to invest in and their support, what we're proposing on co-operatives, would not be seen as radical in in much of Germany or Scandinavia."

 Should a General Election be called following the possible failure of the Government's Brexit plan to pass through Parliament, or if Mrs May's administration served its full term, if Mr Corbyn fought and won at the polls, he would become the UK's oldest prime minister entering his first term.